adamsoliev/bearblog/intro-sql/blogpost.md

 #### WHERE
 Keep filters simple so that the database can match them against indexes and avoid expensive full-table scans.

+#### LIMIT AND OFFSET
+Pagination is a common use case for `LIMIT` and `OFFSET`: fetching the first X rows with `LIMIT`, then skipping over previously retrieved ones in subsequent queries with `OFFSET`.
+This implementation is a subpar alternative when indexes exist on the ordering columns – the database must still process all preceding rows before skipping them.

+A more efficient alternative is to use a top-N hint (recognized by most databases) for the initial set of results and then use `WHERE` based on specific key ranges for subsequent queries.
+This method, known as **keyset pagination**, allows the database to jump directly to the next page using indexed lookups.

 # <a id="conclusion" href="#table-of-contents">Conclusion</a>